Scientific name: Lythrum salicaria

 What Is It?

-Purple loosestrife is a tall, perennial wetland plant with reddish-purple flowers, which may be found in sunny wetlands, wet meadows, river and stream banks, ponds edges, reservoirs, and ditches.
-It is native to Europe and Asia, and is responsible for a considerable amount of the degradation to wetlands throughout the United States.
+Purple loosestrife (Lythrum salicaria) is a tall, wetland plant with reddish-purple flowers that completes its life cycle after several years.
+It grows in sunny wetlands, wet meadows, river and stream banks, ponds edges, reservoirs, and ditches.
+It is native to Europe and Asia and is responsible for degrading wetlands throughout the United States.

 Is It Here Yet?